webview/webview/README.md

 Read more about the [structure of bundles][macos-app-bundle] at the Apple Developer site.

+> Tip: The `png2icns` tool can create icns files from PNG files.
+See the `icnsutils` package for Debian-based systems.

 ### Windows Apps

 You would typically create a resource script file (`*.rc`) with information about the app as well as an icon.
 Since you should have MinGW-w64 readily available then you can compile the file using `windres` and link it into your program.
 If you instead use Visual C++ then look into the [Windows Resource Compiler][win32-rc].